Integrative Nutrition Blog

-But plants are just about good looks—having a few key types in your home can actually improve your health.
+But plants aren't just about good looks—having a few key types in your home can actually improve your health.
 Keep scrolling for five indoor-friendly plants that instantly boost your wellness.

 The perfect plant for a someone who’s a little nervous about indoor growing, aloe vera requires almost no maintenance.
 Because they’re members of the succulent family, all they require is lots of sun and watering about twice a month.
 Keep your aloe plant in your bedroom—they’re excellent air purifiers, but do most of their work at night while you’re sleeping!
 Plus, the gel of the aloe vera plant is loaded with healing vitamins, antioxidants, and nutrients.
 Next time you’ve got a sunburn, pop open a leaf and use the gel directly on skin.

 Aesthetes love adding the draping vines of English ivy plant as the finishing design touch on a room or space, but this plant does more than make your living room design look pulled together.
 Research shows that the presence of English ivy reduces the presence of airborne mold by 94 percent—which is incredibly helpful for people with allergies or lung issues.

 Plus, ivy is an relatively low-maintenance indoor plant; all ivy varieties require lots of light in order to remain lush and green, but can be watered minimally, about once a week.
 Ivy grow particularly well in bathrooms (as long as there is lots of sunlight!), as they like the moist environment.